Yelp/pyleus/docs/source/index.rst

 Pyleus is a Python 2.6+ layer built on top of `Apache Storm`_ for building Storm topologies in idiomatic Python.

-* Pyleus is available on pypi: https://pypi.python.org/pypi/pyleus
+* Pyleus is available on PyPI: https://pypi.python.org/pypi/pyleus
 * The source is hosted on github: https://github.com/Yelp/pyleus

 .. warning::